SolaceLabs/pubsubplus-cf-dev/README.md

 ### Access the Solace PubSub+ cli

-Get the list of vms, to find the IP address of the message broker instance you want:
+Get the list of vms, to find the IP address of the event broker instance you want:
 ~~~~
 bosh vms
 ~~~~

-Now ssh to the message broker.
+Now ssh to the event broker.
 The admin password is whatever you had set in the vars.yml and the SSH port on this BOSH-lite deployment is set to 3022.

 ~~~~
 ssh -p 3022 admin@10.244.0.150